S$^4$ST: A Strong, Self-transferable, faSt, and Simple Scale Transformation for Transferable Targeted Attack: The Proposed Method

 \section{The Proposed Method}

-This section systematically delineates the proposed method.
-It integrates the motivation derived from previous analyses, delineates two plausible strategies for gauging the impact of transformation methods on targeted transferability, and culminates in the introduction of a powerful yet efficient transformation technique to augment data-free TTAs.
+This section delineates our proposed method.
+We introduce two strategies to gauge the per-transformation effectiveness and cross-transformation correlations among 12 basic transformations, culminating in the powerful yet efficient S$^{4}$ST for data-free TTAs.